Work and Auto Injuries

 Every day about 7,000 people are hurt in car accidents while every 7 seconds a worker is injured on the job.
-When involved in any type of accident, especially in a car collision, many people make a mistake and avoid the hassle of a visit to the hospital, especially if there is no visible and obvious trauma to the body.
+When involved in any type of accident, especially in a car collision, many people make a mistake and avoid the hassle of a visit to the hospital, especially if there is no visible trauma to the body.
 Many of those injuries do not display symptoms right away but what seems like minor or mild pain initially can develop into severe and debilitating pain over the next few weeks.
 What is the reason?
 Right after an accident, our bodies release hormones called endorphins and adrenaline to mask pain and other symptoms of injury.

 In the days following the accident, the brain stops producing endorphins, and medical concerns that were hidden before, begin to appear and cause problems.
 Moreover, soft tissue injuries – to the muscles, tendons, and ligaments of the body might reveal even months after the circumstance.
 Because soft tissue damage does not cause bleeding or broken bones, may not be noticed for a longer period.
 Therefore, it is crucial to get a full evaluation done within a few days after an accident to exclude serious trauma that might take an exceedingly long time to recover from.